jlbeard84/dqr-browser/README.md

 ## Getting started

 Prerequesites are:
-- Node
+- Node (8.9.4 +)
+- Ionic CLI (3.19.1 +)

-Install dependencies with `npm install`
+Project dependencies should be installed with `npm install`

 ## Development server

-Run test server with `ng serve`
+Run test server with `ionic serve`

 ## Building

-Generate a build with `ng build`.
-Deployable build artifacts will be output to /dist.
+Generate a build with `ionic cordova build browser`.
+Deployable build artifacts will be output to /platforms/browser/www.

-## Running unit tests

-Run `ng test` to execute the unit tests via [Karma](https://karma-runner.github.io).

-## Running end-to-end tests

-Run `ng e2e` to execute the end-to-end tests via [Protractor](http://www.protractortest.org/).